Home

 std::cerr << Pcamera << std::endl;

-We can now use the resulting point in camera space to compute its 2D coordinates on the canvas by using the perspective projection equations (dividing the point coordinates with the inverse of the point's z-coordinate).
+With the point now in camera space, we can accurately compute its 2D coordinates on the canvas using the perspective projection equations, specifically by dividing the point's coordinates by the inverse of the point's z-coordinate.

 From Screen Space to Raster Space

-Figure 11: the screen coordinate system is a 2D Cartesian coordinate system.
+Figure 8: the screen coordinate system is a 2D Cartesian coordinate system.
 It marks the center of the canvas.
-The image plane is infinite, but the canvas delimits the surface over which the image of the scene will be drawn onto.
-The canvas size can have any size.
-In this example, it is two units long in both dimensions (as with every Cartesian coordinate system, the screen coordinate system's axes have unit length).
+The image plane is infinite, but the canvas delimits the surface over which the image of the scene will be drawn.
+The canvas size can vary; in this example, it is two units long in both dimensions.

-Figure 12: in this example, the canvas is 2 units along the x-axis and 2 units along the y-axis.
-You can change the dimension of the canvas if you wish.
-By making it bigger or smaller, you will see more or less of the scene.
+Figure 9: in this example, the canvas is 2 units along the x-axis and 2 units along the y-axis.
+Changing the dimension of the canvas allows you to see more or less of the scene.

-At this point, we know how to compute the projection of a point on the canvas.
-We first need to transform points from world space to camera space and divide the point's x- and y-coordinates by their respective z-coordinate.
-Let's recall that the canvas lies on what we call the image plane in CG.
-So you now have a point P' lying on the image plane, which is the projection of P onto that plane.
-But in which space is the coordinates of P' defined?
-Note that because point P' lies on a plane, we are no longer interested in the z-coordinate of P.' In other words, we don't need to declare P' as a 3D point; a 2D point suffices (this is partially true.
-To solve the visibility problem, the rasterization algorithm uses the z-coordinates of the projected points.
-However, we will ignore this technical detail for now).
+We now understand how to compute the projection of a point onto the canvas.
+This involves transforming points from world space to camera space and then dividing the point's x- and y-coordinates by their respective z-coordinate.
+Recall that the canvas is positioned on what is termed the image plane in CG.
+So, after these transformations, you have point P' lying on the image plane, which is the projection of P onto that plane.
+But in which space are the coordinates of P' defined?
+Notably, because point P' lies on a plane, we are no longer interested in the z-coordinate of P'.
+In other words, we don't need to declare P' as a 3D point; a 2D point suffices (though, to solve the visibility problem, the rasterization algorithm uses the z-coordinates of the projected points, a detail we'll ignore for now).

-Figure 13: changing the dimensions/size of the canvas changes the extent of a given scene that is imaged by the camera.
-In this particular example, two canvases are represented.
-On the smaller one, the triangle is only partially visible.
-On the larger one, the entire triangle is visible.
-Canvas size and field-of-view relate to each other.
+Figure 10: changing the dimensions/size of the canvas affects the extent of a given scene that is imaged by the camera.
+In this example, the smaller canvas only partially displays the triangle, while the larger one shows the entire triangle.
+Canvas size and field-of-view are related.

-Any projected point whose absolute x- and y-coordinate is greater than half of the canvas' width or half of the canvas' height, respectively, is not visible in the image (the projected point is clipped).
+Any projected point whose absolute x- or y-coordinate exceeds half of the canvas's width or height, respectively, is not visible in the image (the projected point is clipped).

-Figure 14: to convert P' from screen space to raster space, we first need to go from screen space (top) to NDC space (middle), then NDC space to raster space (bottom).
-Note that the y-axis of the NDC coordinate system goes up but that the y-axis of the raster coordinate system goes down.
-This implies that we invert P' y-coordinate when we go from NDC to raster space.
+Figure 11: to convert P' from screen space to raster space, we first transition from screen space (top) to NDC (Normalized Device Coordinates) space (middle), then from NDC space to raster space (bottom).
+Note that the y-axis of the NDC coordinate system ascends, but the y-axis of the raster coordinate system descends.
+This requires inverting P' y-coordinate when transitioning from NDC to raster space.

 If the coordinates of P are real numbers (floats or doubles in programming), P's coordinates are also real numbers.
 If P's coordinates are within the canvas boundaries, then P' is visible.
 Otherwise, the point is not visible, and we can ignore it.
 If P' is visible, it should appear as a dot in the image.
 A dot in a digital image is a pixel.
-Note that pixels are also 2D points, only their coordinates are integers, and the coordinate system that these coordinates refer to is located in the upper-left corner of the image.
-Its x-axis points to the right (when the world coordinate system x-axis points to the right), and its y-axis points downwards (Figure 14).
+Note that pixels are also 2D points, but their coordinates are integers, and the coordinate system to which these coordinates refer is located in the upper-left corner of the image.
+Its x-axis points to the right (when the world coordinate system's x-axis points to the right), and its y-axis points downwards (Figure 11).
 This coordinate system in computer graphics is called the raster coordinate system.
-A pixel in this coordinate system is one unit long in x and y.
-We need to convert P' coordinates, defined with respect to the image or screen coordinate system, into pixel coordinates (the position of P' in the image in terms of pixel coordinates).
+A pixel in this coordinate system is one unit long in both x and y.
+We need to convert P's coordinates, defined with respect to the image or screen coordinate system, into pixel coordinates (the position of P' in the image in terms of pixel coordinates).
 This is another change in the coordinate system; we say that we need to go from screen space to raster space.
 How do we do that?

-The first thing we will do is remap P coordinates in the range [0,1].
-This is mathematically easy.
-Since we know the dimension of the canvas, all we need to do is apply the following formulas:
+The first thing we will do is remap P's coordinates to the range [0,1].
+This is mathematically straightforward.
+Since we know the dimensions of the canvas, all we need to do is apply the following formulas:

 Done!
 You have converted a point P defined in world space into a visible point in the image, whose pixel coordinates you have computed using a series of conversion operations: